A Non-Gaussian, Nonparametric Structure for Gene-Gene and Gene-Environment Interactions in Case-Control Studies Based on Hierarchies of Dirichlet Processes: Discussion of the dependence structure induced by our HDP-based model

 For more precise insights regarding the dependence structure, let us first marginalize over $\bG_{ijk}$ to obtain the joint distribution of $\bP_{Mijk}=\left\{\bp_{1ijk},\ldots,\bp_{Mijk}\right\}$ using the following Polya urn distributions: given $\bG_{0,jk}$, $\bp_{1ijk}\sim \bG_{0,jk}$, and for $m=2,\ldots,M$,

 where $\sum_{t=1}^{T_{mijk}}\tilde n_{tmijk}=m-1$.
 Here $\tilde n_{tmijk}=\#\left\{l<m:\bp_{lijk}=\bphi_{tijk}\right\}$.

 Since conditionally on $\bG_{0,jk}$, the marginal distribution of $\bp_{mijk}$, for $m=1,\ldots,M$ and $i=1,\ldots,N_k$, is $\bG_{0,jk}$, the marginal is unaffected by the environmental variable, but the joint distribution of $\bP_{Mijk}$ implied by the Polya urn distributions (\ref{eq:polya_urn}) shows that the dependence structure of $\bP_{Mijk}$ is influenced by the regression on $\bE_{ik}$ through $\alpha_{G,ik}$.
 This is a very desirable property of our modeling approach, since, in reality, the population minor allele frequencies for the case-control group are not expected to be affected by environmental variables, although environmental exposure is expected to influence dependence among individuals and gene-gene interactions in individuals.
-Note that marginal distributions depending upon environmental variables may be envisaged only under mutation, but since it is an extremely rare phenomenon, we do not include mutational effects in our model.
+Note that marginal distributions depending upon environmental variables may be envisaged only under mutation, but since it is an extremely rare phenomenon and the type of case control type genotype data we are dealing with is not appropriate for such studies, we do not include mutational effects in our model.